Liz loves animals. Seeing them ill, hurt, or killed breaks her heart. She advocates for "adopt, don't shop" and TNR programs for feral cats.

 From what we have learned so far, we see that the virus acts slowly, so that kitties testing positive will, in the vast majority of cases, live long enough to die from old age, and complications of aging well before the virus has a chance to do them in.

-The false positive problem is so prevalent that it makes the entire testing program essentially bogus in the event of a false positive.
-Not to mention, such an event causes stress to the people fostering kittens, or the owners of a cat that tests positive.
+The false positive problem is so prevalent that it makes the entire testing program essentially bogus.
+Not to mention, such an event causes great stress to the people fostering kittens, or the owners of a cat that tests positive.

 It Sounds Counter-Intuitive, But . . .